Is Rising Student Debt Harming the U.S. Economy?

 The U.S. government used to guarantee or subsidize private loans through the Federal Family Education Loan (FFEL) program, but critics, including President Barack Obama, argued that this was a handout to commercial lenders, and the program was ended in 2010.
 All federal student loans have since been issued directly by the Department of Education.

-In response to the COVID-19 pandemic, the Donald Trump administration took an extraordinary step by providing tens of millions of student borrowers with temporary relief from making payments on their loans.
+In response to the COVID-19 pandemic, the Donald Trump administration provided tens of millions of student borrowers with temporary relief from making payments on their loans.
 In one of his first acts in office, President Biden extended the payment moratorium for federal student loan borrowers until October 2021.
 He also expanded it to include private loans made under the discontinued FFEL program that are in default, closing a loophole that affected more than one million borrowers.
-The Biden administration extended the freeze multiple times, with the final extension set to run through the end of 2022.
+The Biden administration extended the freeze multiple times, with the final extension expiring in October 2023.
+Since then, only half of borrowers have resumed payments; many of the remainder have defaulted or involuntary entered forbearance.

 What is the current debate?